ubinexus/sonic-utilities/doc/Command-Reference.md

 This command sets PFC Watchdog counter polling interval (in ms)

   - Usage:
     config pfcwd interval 200

 **config pfcwd counter_poll \<enable/disable\>**

 This command enables or disables PFCWD related counters polling

   - Usage:
     config pfcwd counter_poll disable

 **config pfcwd big_red_switch \<enable/disable\>**

 This command enables or disables PFCWD's "BIG RED SWITCH"(BRS).
 After enabling BRS PFC Watchdog will be activated on all ports/queues it is configured for no matter whether the storm was detected or not

   - Usage:
     config pfcwd big_red_switch enable

 **config pfcwd start_default**

-This command starts PFC Watchdog with the default settings
+This command starts PFC Watchdog with the default settings.

   - Usage:
     config pfcwd start_default

+Default values are the following:

+   - detection time - 200ms
+   - restoration time - 200ms
+   - polling interval - 200ms
+   - action - 'drop'

+Additionally if number of ports in the system exceeds 32, all times will be multiplied by roughly <num_ports\>/32.

 **show pfcwd config**